Ethiopia: Thousands rally in support of government forces | DW | 07.11.2021

 The TPLF on Sunday rejected claims there would be a bloodbath if they entered Addis Ababa.

-The organization's spokesman Getachew Reda told AFP news agency that the capital is "a melting pot" home to "people with all kinds of interests."
+The organization's spokesman, Getachew Reda, told the AFP news agency that the capital is "a melting pot" home to "people with all kinds of interests."

 Tigrayan fighters have managed to take control of two strategic cities a few months after retaking the regional capital of Mekele in June.